FAQ

 Most HIV self-tests will arrive within 3 to 5 days.
 Instructions with a link to a video on how to use the HIV self-test are included.
 We’ll email you tracking information when your HIV self-test is on its way.
 Be sure to check your spam folder and add no-reply@together.takemehome.org to your address book to make sure you don’t miss it!

 You cannot cancel your order once it is placed.
-We are not able to cancel orders because they are fulfilled automatically by our shipping partner.
-When you receive your HIV self-test, you can either keep it to use later or give it to someone else who would use it.
-The test must be used before the expiration date printed on the OraQuick® box.
+We cannot cancel orders because they are fulfilled automatically by our shipping partner.
+When you receive your HIV self-tests, you can either keep them to use later or give them to someone else who would use them.
+The tests must be used before the expiration date printed on the OraQuick® box or INSTI® packet.

 Please don’t order another HIV self-test if you made a mistake.
 As you are entering your shipping address, please remember to enter all information, including your apartment number if you have one.
 If you notice a mistake after you’ve ordered, email support@together.takemehome.org or call us at 628-899-4662 as soon as you can so we can try to fix the issue.